JorgeEduardoFOS/VacinaCOVID/README.md

-# AirPOO
+# VacinaCOVID
-This software came from an exam of a class in OOP
+This software came from an exam of a class in OOP.
+The Exam Statement is in portuguese in the Exercise statement.pdf file.